 Here’s the thing, it’s really not.
 As I mentioned earlier, there are so many different platforms out there to make it simple for you.
 For example, TD noticed that there was a need to simplify self-directed investing, so they created the TD Direct Investing WebBroker™.
 They’ve integrated tools to help you navigate the platform intuitively, focused on making the user experience a priority, and basically just make it easier for investors like you to reach your financial goals without having to constantly worry about how your investments are doing.

 And This Is What You Should Do Right After Reading this Post

 The key takeaway from this post is that investing shouldn’t be complex or scary.
-And if someone, whether a friend, colleague or advisor tells you otherwise, ignore them or run away!
+And if someone, whether a friend, colleague, or advisor tells you otherwise, ignores them or runs away!
 Brush up on the ins and outs of Index Funds and ETFs (I highly suggest listening to my podcast episodes with Barry Choi and John Robertson for starters) and then choose a platform that will help you invest in these products.

 And if you’re still not sure if right now is the right time to start investing… it is.
 Yes, because interest rates are low right now, you may not make that elusive 8-10% all the finance books talk about.
 But it’s important to remember that the sooner you start saving and investing for your future, the better off you’ll be.

 And if you’re still not convinced, consider these investing ABC’s from Calvin MacInnis, S.V.P. of TD Direct Investing:

 No amount is too small when it comes to saving for your future.
 You just need to start, no matter how much money you can afford to contribute.
 The earlier you contribute, the bigger the impact those small sums will grow into down the road.